 A comparative analysis which takes into account equity issues in farm size involved the distribution of land per capita.
 Assuming that the quality of land remains the same, the larger the farm size per capita, the larger the relative availability of land in a given location.
 The cumulative probability distribution of landholdings per capita in the two watersheds is given in Figure 3.
 The results confirmed the findings that land is relatively more abundant in Lalatora watershed than in Adarsha watershed.
 About 95% of the households in Adarsha watershed had landholdings of less than 0.5 ha per capita, while only about 55% of the households had landholdings less than 0.5 ha in Lalatora watershed.
 The maximum own cultivated land per capita in Adarsha watershed was about 1.25 ha, while it was about 5 ha in Lalatora watershed.
-About 20% of the households in Lalatora watershed owned land areas more than the maximum per capita cultivated land in Adarsha watershed.
-About 25% of the households in Adarsha watershed operated land areas less than 0.1 ha per capita.
+About 20% of the households in Adarsha watershed land in Adarsha watershed owned land areas more than the maximum per capita cultivated land areas less than 0.1 ha per capita.
 The corresponding figure for Lalatora watershed was less than 5%.
 Without taking into account the quality of land, these results confirm the higher level of asset poverty and scarcity of land in Adarsha watershed.
 The implications of this for soil and water management need to further investigation.